World War One Zoom-only session

 - shaving brush

 - spare leather laces

 Princess Mary tin (genuine,1914) with replica tobacco and photos

 The amount of items in this presentation makes this one of our most popular zoom sessions!

 Particular highlights are the real Princess Mary tin with it's replica contents and pictures of the Royal Family; a 'wash roll' with all the contents required to keep a soldier clean and (hopefully) free from disease; a set of replica food tins which exactly match a day's trench rations and many more items that are all explained in the accompanying video.

 So what are you waiting for?
-If you are doing the topic this year and looking for a WW1 teaching resource book it now to bring this special period in history alive for your pupils!
+If you are doing the topic this year and looking for a WW1 experience to enliven your curriculum book now!